If a participant is sick or injured and unable to work, he or she may receive benefits through STD.

 Some state plans insist that the documentation be provided only on specific forms.
 The health care provider should be aware of these requirements.
 However, a participant who receives a letter from the state indicating that the documentation was not provided in the appropriate format should contact his or her health care provider immediately.

-For the DSL, VSDI and Leidos CA VDP plans, Sedgwick CMS will contact the participant's physician or health care provider to request the appropriate documentation.
-In addition, Sedgwick CMS will make a determination as to the expected return-to-work date based on objective medical evidence provided by the participant's physician or health care provider.
-If a participant's qualified disability extends beyond the original estimated return-to-work date, the participant should have his or her physician or health care provider complete the extension form provided by Sedgwick CMS.
+For the DSL, VSDI and Leidos CA VDP plans, Sedgwick will contact the participant's physician or health care provider to request the appropriate documentation.
+In addition, Sedgwick will make a determination as to the expected return-to-work date based on objective medical evidence provided by the participant's physician or health care provider.
+If a participant's qualified disability extends beyond the original estimated return-to-work date, the participant should have his or her physician or health care provider complete the extension form provided by Sedgwick.
 Failure to provide disability extension documentation could result in delayed or denied benefits.

 The STD Program is designed to provide a certain degree of income protection if a participant is unable to work.
 The individual STD plans coordinate with each other so that participants do not receive duplicate benefits In addition, some offsets or deductions may be made for other plans for which the participant might be eligible.
 In general, STD benefits will be offset by: